 BSN was incorporated in 2002 as a regional economic development organization.

 As ICT services increased in importance to area communities, its mandate narrowed to focus on increasing access to broadband services across unserved and underserved areas.
-It’s one of five such organizations scattered across the North.
+It’s one of six such organizations scattered across the North.

 In September, BSN received $1 million from FedNor to keep operations going for the next three years.

 To date, the group has helped to realize projects in more than 150 communities across its catchment area, which includes Nipissing, Parry Sound, Sudbury East and the Township of Muskoka Lakes.